 In January 2004, Kardel's homes and Futures Club day program were accredited for a period of three years by CARF.
 CARF is an independent, not-for-profit accrediting body whose mission is to promote the quality, value, and optimal outcomes of services through a consultative accreditation process that centers on enhancing the lives of the individuals supported.
 CARF establishes consumer-focused standards to help organizations measure and improve the quality of their programs and services.
-We have been through a rigorous peer review process and have demonstrated to a team of surveyors during an on-site visit that we are committed to conforming to CARF's accreditation conditions and standards.
-We have received further accreditations for three year periods, the most recent being in January 2017.
+We have been through a rigorous peer review process and have demonstrated to a team of surveyors Date of Last Review: June 1st, 2022 during an on-site visit that we are committed to conforming to CARF's accreditation conditions and standards.
+We have received further accreditations for three year periods, the most recent being in May 2021.

-We are now accredited under the following classifications:
+We are accredited under the following classifications: